Akaalis-code/y_compendium/Y_bigdata/Y_apache_spark/Y_PYSPARK_STREAMING/y_structured_streaming_theory.md

     But when I tried , I set config like "spark.sql.streaming.schemaInference = True" and did not give any schema ,
     it worked fine.

+    New test reveal : if the source has zero files when reader is started , it indeed is giving "unable to infer schema" error message.

+                        But if the source already has any data while the reader has started, it is infereing schema succesfully ,with below config set ofcourse

     Example :
         ss.conf.set("spark.sql.streaming.schemaInference", True)
         read_stream_df = ss.readStream.format("csv")\